 Learning in the workplace has moved beyond a human resources priority to a company-wide necessity as businesses address changing marketplaces, new technologies, and greater access to knowledge.

 Things have changed a lot since 2005, when about 70 percent of professionals felt eLearning software wasn’t as engaging as face-to-face courses.
-In 2016, for example, about 98 percent of all companies will use video in their eLearning approach.
-That’s because new products have made video and interactive learning software easier to use.
+But the Covid-19 pandemic, virtual schooling, and the move to remote work has significantly increased the number of schools and businesses using LMS software.
+And new products have made video and interactive learning software easier to use.

 eLearning software has become particularly valuable to businesses because it provides teachers and learners with an all-access pass to educational material.
 The best eLearning software lets teams update and improve current training materials as trends and technology evolve.